-The financial statements of the Company for the year ended December 31, 2014, were approved by the board at its meeting held on March 13, 2015 and subsequently approved by the Ordinary Shareholders' Meeting dated April 28, 2015 who approved them.
+The financial statements of the Company for the year ended December 31, 2014, were approved by the board at its meeting held on March 11, 2015, and subsequently approved by the Ordinary Shareholders' Meeting dated April 28, 2015.

-These Interim consolidated financial statements were approved by the Board of Directors in Ordinary Meeting No.123 held on May 13, 2015.
+These financial statements were approved by the Board of Directors in Ordinary Meeting No.136 held on March 09, 2016.